DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 Splitting specimens into smaller units is common in many collections.
 Though, not all collections care about recording the history of the splitting events.
-This use case is very similar to creating
+This use case is  similar to the use case "Creating a derived specimen that represents the same individual".

 Model treatment: nrm